 Attendance by non-committee members during deliberations

-The Departmental Graduate Officer, the Departmental Chair, the Faculty Associate Dean, Graduate Studies and the Associate Provost, Graduate Studies are permitted to attend the in camera deliberations of the Examining Committee.
+The Departmental Graduate Officer, the Departmental Chair, the Faculty Associate Dean, Graduate Studies and the Associate Vice-President, Graduate Studies and Postdoctoral Affairs are permitted to attend the in camera deliberations of the Examining Committee.
 They have no vote unless they are members of the Committee.
 They do not participate in the discussions of the Examining Committee except by invitation.

 Decision of the examining committee

 The decision of the PhD Thesis Examining Committee is based both on the thesis and on the candidate's ability to defend it.

 The following decisions are open to the Examining Committee: